Filter Content

 P&F Meetings

-On Friday September 12th @ 2pm we will be holding our next P & F meeting in the meeting room.
+Our next P & F meeting will be held early next term.
+We will notify families via SZapp.
 We would love to see some new faces and welcome back some familiar ones.
 If you would like to come and see what its all about come along, no need to let us know beforehand.
 It's a fantastic chance to meet other parents, share ideas, and see how you can get involved in supporting our students and the SPX community.
 We are ready to start our planning for 2026, and we need your help to make it happen!

 Want some great entertainment offers while supporting our school ?